Elenalalala/web_scraping_hackathon/README.md

 ## key features.
 - Developed a NoSQL database (MongoDB) to store data on stocks
-- Implemented a web scraper that scraps financial data from the reputable Wall Street Journal Markets site to be populated into the database.
+- Implemented a web scraper that scraps financial data from the reputable Wall Street Journal Markets site to be populated into the database
 - Implementated an algorithm within the web scraper to scrap for different key metrics depending on the industry of the stock
 - Designed a user friendly and easy-to-use frontend interface that allows users to add and remove stocks of interest
 - Implemented an algorithm to sort displayed stocks by industry for easy comparison